rust-lang/rust/text/0000-path-reform.md

 # Motivation

 The design of a path abstraction is surprisingly hard.
-Paths work radically differently on different platform, so providing a cross-platform abstraction is challenging.
+Paths work radically differently on different platforms, so providing a cross-platform abstraction is challenging.
 On some platforms, paths are not required to be in Unicode, posing ergonomic and semantic difficulties for a Rust API.
 These difficulties are compounded if one also tries to provide efficient path manipulation that does